pabloh3/bifm_wp_plugin/readme.txt

 == Screenshots ==

-1. Screenshot_1.png: Billy's interface.
+1. screenshot-1.png: Billy's interface.
 Ask a bot for help on WordPress.
-2. Screenshot_2.png: Writer Bot interface, ask the bot to write blog posts.
+2. screenshot-2.png: Writer Bot interface, ask the bot to write blog posts.
-3. Screenshot_3.png: Widget Builder.
+3. screenshot_3.png: Widget Builder.
 Ask a bot to code custom Elementor widgets.
-4. Screenshot_4.png: Pop out chat.
+4. screenshot_4.png: Pop out chat.
 Can be opened in any admin page of WordPress.

 == Changelog ==

-= 1.0 =
-* Initial release.

-== Upgrade Notice ==

-= 1.1 =
-Fixed widget saving issues.

 = 1.2 =
-Billy can now read site content to provide more accurate assistance.
+* Billy can now read site content to provide more accurate assistance.

 == External API Usage ==